There are lots of fantastic opportunities to get involved with volunteering at St Peter's Church.

 READINGS AND INTERCESSIONS

 If you would like to take a more active part in the Sunday morning Eucharist, why not volunteer to do the reading or the prayers?
-As both are recorded in advance, you don't even need to be able to come to the service if that feels difficult for you in the current climate.
-If you would like to know more, contact our administrator, Faith, who will give you all the support and materials you need.
+No previous experience is necessary.
+If you would like to know more, please contact our administrator, Faith, who will give you all the support and materials you need.

 If you have a flair for flower arranging, contact the Church Wardens.
 We always appreciate help with flower arrangements both in the Lady Chapel and at the High Altar.
 You can also book to have floral tributes in church, in memory of a loved one, or for a special occasion.
 To request a floral tribute, fill in the form and hand it to one of the Church Wardens or a member of the Flower Guild.